Jiamusi Heilongjiang, China Travel Guide

 Several major public holidays during which many businesses and services may operate on reduced hours or close.
 Transportation experiences heavy domestic travel.

-It is advisable to avoid traveling during major Chinese public holidays due to extreme crowds and higher prices for travel and accommodation.
+It's a good idea to avoid traveling during major Chinese public holidays due to extreme crowds and higher prices for journeys and accommodation.

 A simple "Nǐ hǎo" (hello) is appropriate.
 A slight nod of the head is customary.
 Shaking hands is common in formal settings.